 Arthur Cox has Ireland’s leading practice in the area of betting and gaming.
 In addition to advising Ireland’s largest betting operators, we also advise multi-national operators and suppliers who have chosen Ireland as a venue to host some or all of their IT and cloud infrastructure and/or corporate headquarters.
 Our Betting & Gaming practice sits within our Technology & Innovation Group where we combine our broad expertise in internet law and regulation with specific legal knowledge in relation to the regulation and licensing of gambling and entertainment products and services.
 The practice is led by partner, Rob Corbet, who has published and presented internationally in relation to gambling law in Ireland.
-We wrote the Irish Chapter for the global reference publication Gaming Law Jurisdictional Comparisons (Thomson Reuters, first and second editions, 2012 and 2014 ).
-We work closely with our colleagues in our Tax Group to assist clients in cost-effectively meeting their multi-jurisdictional obligations in relation to point of consumption taxes, betting duties, VAT and corporate taxes.
+We wrote the Irish Chapter for the global reference publication Gaming Law Jurisdictional Comparisons (Thomson Reuters, first and second editions, 2012 and 2014).

 Our expertise extends across the full range of legal issues arising in the online and land-based betting and gaming sector including:

 - Establishing and operating a lawful online betting / gaming facility from within Ireland

 - The reform of Ireland’s gambling laws (including the Betting (Amendment) Act 2015 and the proposed Gambling Control Bill)